iamrajbhattarai/ums/README.md

     # python manage.py migrate		# Database migrate
     # python manage.py createsuperuser	# Creating a superuser for login.

-Now you should be able to access your django server on http://localhost:8000.
+Now you should be able to access your django server on http://localhost:8000 and pgadmin on http://localhost:5051/

  ## Status and Logs
  For viewing status of your docker container.